RubenH11/Pandas-to-HPC-replication-package/README.md

 ### Normality Testing on Original Data

-- The **Shapiro-Wilk test** is conducted to assess the normality of the original data for both small and big datasets in Pandas and Polars, as well as for correlation analysis.
+- The **Shapiro-Wilk test** is conducted to assess the normality of the original data for both small and big datasets within the pair of libraries in question (eg. Pandas - Polars), as well as for correlation analysis.

 ### Hypothesis Testing

-- A **non-parametric Wilcoxon rank-sum test** is performed to compare energy usage between Pandas and Polars for both small and big datasets due to the non-normal distribution of the data.
+- RQ1 and RQ2: A **non-parametric Wilcoxon rank-sum test** is performed to compare energy usage between the pairs of libraries in question (eg. Pandas-Polars, Pandas-Modin, etc.) for both small and large datasets due to the non-normal distribution of the data.
+- RQ3:
-- Scatterplots are created to visually check correlations between variables.
+- -- Scatterplots are created to visually check correlations between energy efficiency of the library in question, and each of three metrics - execution time, cpu usage and memory usage.
+- -- Spearman's rank correlation is used for calculating correlation coefficient rho between the two metrics in question

 ### Effect Size Estimation

-- For the comparison between Pandas and Polars, **Cliff's Delta** is calculated for the big and small datasets separately, providing a measurement of effect size to quantify the differences in energy usage.
+- For the comparison within the pair of libraries in question (eg. Pandas - Polars), **Cliff's Delta** is calculated for the big and small datasets separately, providing a measurement of effect size to quantify the differences in energy usage.
 Confidence intervals are also provided for interpretation.
+- Spearman's rank correlation method also calculates p-value which is used for estimating effect size for correlation between the metrics

 ## Running the Analysis

 The R Markdown files can be executed in RStudio, either in separate chunks or all together.
 Make sure the required data files are placed in the appropriate **Data** folder for the scripts to run correctly.

-## Conclusion

-This analysis aims to provide a comprehensive understanding of the energy efficiency of high-performance Python libraries, contributing to the ongoing research in sustainable software engineering practices.
+Make sure that your working directory is correctly set to the right directory where both the rmd and data files are located.